Devgrapher/devgrapher.com/wp-content/plugins/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.1.2 =
+* Fix for custom template dropdown not enabling when configuring the widget on the theme customizer page (customize.php).
+Props @aassouad for finding this!

+= 3.1.1 =
+* Fix: Add compatibility for PHP 5.2 in the widget registration code.
+See https://codex.wordpress.org/Widgets_API

+= 3.1 =
+* Feature: Insert Page widget.
+Go to Appearance > Widgets to add the Insert Page widget to any of your widget areas.
+Specify a page slug or ID in the widget, and that page will get displayed in the widget area.

+= 3.0.2 =
+* Hotfix: Inserting posts with custom paths using legacy insert method.

+= 3.0.1 =
+* Hotfix: Version 3 broke some plugin compatibility (most notably with Beaver Builder and Page Builder by SiteOrigin).
+This update should restore functionality.
+* Hotfix: Version 3 broke some page displays (e.g., content, all).
+This update should restore functionality.

+= 3.0 =
+* Hotfix: 2.9.1 broke extra classes added to the inserted page wrapper.
+Props @philipsacht!
+* Feature: Expose extra classes and inline status in tinymce dialog.
+* One more API change to insert_pages_wrap_content_filter (2nd parameter is a WP_Post now instead of an array of WP_Posts, since we only ever insert one page).
+Example 1:
+`/**
+ * Enable nested shortcodes by hooking into insert_pages_wrap_content.
+ *
+ * @param string $content The post content of the inserted page.
+ * @param array $inserted_page The post object returned from querying the inserted page.
+ * @param array $attributes Extra parameters modifying the inserted page.
+ *   page: Page ID or slug of page to be inserted.
+ *   display: Content to display from inserted page.
+ *   class: Extra classes to add to inserted page wrapper element.
+ *   inline: Boolean indicating wrapper element should be a span.
+ *   should_apply_nesting_check: Whether to disable nested inserted pages.
+ *   should_apply_the_content_filter: Whether to apply the_content filter to post contents and excerpts.
+ *   wrapper_tag: Tag to use for the wrapper element (e.g., div, span).
+ */
+function your_custom_wrapper_function( $content, $inserted_page, $attributes ) {
+    return do_shortcode( $content );
+}
+add_filter( 'insert_pages_wrap_content', 'your_custom_wrapper_function', 9, 3 );`
+Example 2:
+`/**
+ * Completely modify markup generated by Insert Pages by hooking into insert_pages_wrap_content.
+ *
+ * @param string $content The post content of the inserted page.
+ * @param array $inserted_page The post object returned from querying the inserted page.
+ * @param array $attributes Extra parameters modifying the inserted page.
+ *   page: Page ID or slug of page to be inserted.
+ *   display: Content to display from inserted page.
+ *   class: Extra classes to add to inserted page wrapper element.
+ *   inline: Boolean indicating wrapper element should be a span.
+ *   should_apply_nesting_check: Whether to disable nested inserted pages.
+ *   should_apply_the_content_filter: Whether to apply the_content filter to post contents and excerpts.
+ *   wrapper_tag: Tag to use for the wrapper element (e.g., div, span).
+ */
+function your_custom_wrapper_function( $content, $inserted_page, $attributes ) {
+    // Remove the default filter that wraps the content in a div or span. remove_all_filters( 'insert_pages_wrap_content', 10 );
+    // Return your custom wrapper around the content. return "<section class='my-section {$attributes['class']}'>$content</section>";
+}
+add_filter( 'insert_pages_wrap_content', 'your_custom_wrapper_function', 9, 3 );`

+= 2.9.1 =
+* API Change: modify insert_pages_wrap_content filter.
+Props @heiglandreas.

+= 2.9 =
+* Add filter for altering the markup generated by Insert Pages.
+This filter is used internally at priority 10, so if you want to modify $content, do it earlier (priority 1-9); if you want to reconstruct the generated markup using the supplied parameters, do it after (priority 11+).
+Props @heiglandreas!

+= 2.8 =
+* Feature: Add options page with option to insert page IDs instead of page slugs (users of WPML will need this feature if translated pages all share the same page slug).
+* Feature: Inserted pages with Beaver Builder enabled now embed correctly.
+* Fix: TinyMCE toolbar button states (active, disabled) have been fixed.
+* Fix: TinyMCE cursor detection inside an existing shortcode has been fixed.
+* Fix: Expanded options in Insert Pages popup now correctly remembers last choice.
+* Fix: Restore missing spinners in search dialog.
+* Fix: prevent PHP warning when rendering wp_editor() outside of edit context.
+Props Jerry Benton.

 = 2.7.2 =
 * Add shortcode attribute to wrap inserted content in an inline element (span) instead of a block level element (div).
 Example usage: